swhid/specification/Chapters/6_Qualified_identifiers.md

 been seen in the Git repository at `https://gitorious.org/ocamlp3l/ocamlp3l_cvs.git`, when its full state had the SWHID core identifier `swh:1:snp:d7f1b9eb7ccb596c2622c4780febaa02549830f9`.

-*TODO*: explain where `visit` comes from?

 ### 6.2.3 Anchor qualifier
 This qualifier is used in conjunction with the `path` qualifier.
 It allows to identify a node in the Merkle DAG relative to which a *path to the object* is specified, as the core identifier of a directory, a revision, a release or a snapshot.
-See below for an example.
+See the example provided for the `path` qualifier.

 ### 6.2.4 Path qualifier
-This qualifier allows to declare the *absolute file path*, from the *root directory* associated to the *anchor node*, to the object designated by the core SWHID identifier; when the anchor denotes a directory or a revision, and almost always when it\'s a release, the root directory is uniquely determined; when the anchor denotes a snapshot, the root directory is the one pointed to by `HEAD` branch (possibly indirectly), and undefined if such a reference is missing.
+This qualifier allows to declare the *absolute file path*, from the *root directory* associated to the *anchor node*, to the object designated by the core SWHID identifier; when the anchor denotes a directory, a revision or a release, the root directory is uniquely determined; when the anchor denotes a snapshot, the root directory is the first directory reachable from the `HEAD` branch, and undefined if such a reference is missing.

-*TODO*: clarify this section (HEAD, branch, etc.)

 For example, [`swh:1:cnt:4d99d2d18326621ccdd70f5ea66c2e2ac236ad8b;origin=https://gitorious.org/ocamlp3l/ocamlp3l_cvs.git;visit=swh:1:snp:d7f1b9eb7ccb596c2622c4780febaa02549830f9;anchor=swh:1:rev:2db189928c94d62a3b4757b3eec68f0a4d4113f0;path=/Examples/SimpleFarm/simplefarm.ml`](https://archive.softwareheritage.org/swh:1:cnt:4d99d2d18326621ccdd70f5ea66c2e2ac236ad8b;origin=https://gitorious.org/ocamlp3l/ocamlp3l_cvs.git;visit=swh:1:snp:d7f1b9eb7ccb596c2622c4780febaa02549830f9;anchor=swh:1:rev:2db189928c94d62a3b4757b3eec68f0a4d4113f0;path=/Examples/SimpleFarm/simplefarm.ml)
 indicates that the content seen previously with the function `generate_intput_stream` has